 Instructions

-• In a large mixing bowl, add the mashed bananas, vegan milk, melted coconut oil, and vanilla.
-Whisk to combine.
+• In a large bowl, whisk together the mashed bananas, vegan milk, warm coconut oil, brown sugar, and vanilla extract.
+Whisk vigorously until the mixture is emulsified and smooth.

-• Bake for 40 to 45 minutes.
-Bake until a toothpick inserted comes out clean.
+• Bake 45 to 48 minutes, or until a toothpick inserted in the center comes out clean.

 Notes